Stroke

 Ischemic and hemorrhagic strokes share many of the same risk factors, such as high blood pressure, diabetes, and high blood cholesterol.
 Other risk factors are specific to the type of stroke.
 Blood clots can arise from coronary heart disease, atrial fibrillation, heart valve disease, and carotid artery disease.
 Bleeding can occur after taking blood thinners.

-Other risk factors are based on lifestyle, Genetic , and environment.
+Other risk factors are based on lifestyle, genetics , and environment.

 • Age is a risk factor, too.
 A stroke can occur at any age, but the risk is higher for babies under the age of 1 and for adults as they grow older.